FASTER: Rethinking Real-Time Flow VLAs

 Beyond algorithmic acceleration, \method also catalyzes a paradigm shift from conventional asynchronous pipeline to a streaming client-server interaction, wherein early actions can be dispatched to the robot controller instantly upon completion.
 While the robot executes these initial movements, the VLA model continues refining subsequent actions in parallel and progressively replenishes the client's action buffer.
 Real-world evaluations on two GPU platforms~(\textit{i.e.}, RTX 4060 and RTX 4090) demonstrate that \method substantially reduces inference latency, as reflected by lower TTFA, while simultaneously boosting inference-execution cycle frequency through the synergization of streaming output and early-stopping strategies.
 Real-robot experiments further confirm the superior reaction capability of \method, even when deployed on resource-constrained GPUs, offering a general and promising path toward genuinely real-time VLAs.

-Our contributions are summarized as follows: \begin{enumerate}[noitemsep, topsep=0pt] \item We present a systematic analysis of reaction attributes in action chunking VLA policies, revealing the inherent limitations of existing methods for real-time responsiveness.

-\item We propose \method, capitalizing on a Horizon-Aware Schedule that prioritizes immediate actions during flow matching sampling, effectively compressing TTFA to one-step sampling without sacrificing prediction quality.

-\item We design a streaming client-server interface with early stopping, jointly trimming the delay and accelerating the closed loop of inference-execution.

-\item Extensive experiments on real robots and simulation benchmarks demonstrate significant improvements in reaction capability and promising performance in dexterous action generation for manipulation tasks. \end{enumerate}
+Our contributions are summarized as: (1) We present a systematic analysis of reaction attributes in action chunking VLA policies, revealing the inherent limitations of existing methods for real-time responsiveness.
+(2) We propose the \method framework, capitalizing on a Horizon-Aware Schedule that prioritizes immediate actions during flow matching sampling, effectively compressing TTFA to one-step sampling without sacrificing prediction quality.
+(3) We design a streaming client-server interface with early stopping, jointly trimming the delay and accelerating the closed loop of inference-execution.
+(4) Extensive experiments on real robots demonstrate significant improvements in reaction capability and promising performance in dexterous action generation for manipulation tasks.